-Cessnock City Council provides a huge range of services to the community.
-Everything from building roads, bridges, to providing our community with library services and operating the Hunter Valley Visitor Information Centre.
+Cessnock City Council delivers a huge range of services to the local community.
+From building roads and bridges, to providing library services and operating the Hunter Valley Visitor Information Centre, Council is a large service provider in the Cessnock Local Government Area.